By Jennifer Werner McCarren on | No Comments

 The most important part of creating magical images is envisioning what your finished photos will look like.
 You then can use your location, costumes, posing, and processing to bring your vision to life.

 I like to create a quick sketch of my ideas, even if it's only a stick person in the woods.
 When imagining your location, think about places you are familiar with that have a whimsical or magical feel.
 A pond or forest location are great places to start.
-Or, maybe you noticed an interesting log on your walk in the woods the other day.
+Or, maybe you noticed an interesting log on your walk in the woods recently.
 Flower gardens can also be a perfect location for your little fairies to take flight.

 When envisioning your final image, think about the poses that will allow you to add Photoshop Effects you want to use (like fairy wings and fairy lights, in my case) or compositing you want to do for your image.
 Would it be cute if she stood to the side, or would it be better if she faced directly at the camera?
 What if she were squatting down, picking a flower, or examining some moss on a rock?